Mixed and Balanced Dog training – the Middle Way

 Reinforcement Training in a Comprehensive Whole Dog training Program

-The third aspect of a whole balanced dog training program is a type of conditioning based primarily in the social relationship between the owners and the pet.
-The first two parts of the dog training process are the tools most people need to reach or come closer to the third.
-When beginning a training program I feel that leash work and reinforcement work should be taught separately and that Social Relationship work be incorporated into all canine development programs from the start.
+Another aspect of a mixed / balanced dog training program is a type of conditioning based primarily on the social relationship between the owners and the pet.
+The formal training techniques of the dog training process are the tools most people need to reach or come closer to improving the social relationship.
+When beginning a training program I feel that leash work and reinforcement work should be started separately and that Social Relationship work be incorporated into all canine development programs from the start.

 Our programs are primarily directed toward educating household pets and their owners.
 Owner/pet education programs are designed to teach basic obedience, life skills, house manners, how to prevent future behavior problems from developing, and how to solve existing behavior problems.
 We can loosely term this hazard avoidance training.
 This term is used because these drills are meant to teach the dog how to avoid behavior that is either hazardous to the dog or to people.